Course Duration: 6 weeks: 9/11-10/30 (no class Oct 2 & 9) 1:30-3:00 PM

-"Discovering Your Memoir" is a dynamic 5-week writing course designed to help participants explore the rich tapestry of their lives and discover the unique stories waiting to be told.
-Through a series of engaging exercises and discussions, students will uncover hidden memories, embrace vulnerability, and develop a deeper connection with their personal narratives.
+Course Description: “Discovering Your Memoir” This is a dynamic six-week writing course designed to help participants explore the rich tapestry of their lives and discover the unique stories waiting to be told.
+Through a series of engaging exercises and discussions, students will uncover their hidden memories, embrace their vulnerability and develop a deeper connection with their personal narratives.
+Students will be given in-class writing assignments with the expectation that they will further develop their work between classes and bring it to the next class for discussion.
+At-home writing development should take about 20 minutes.
+This course is open to all levels, including beginning writers.

 Week 1: The Art of Self-Reflection